cado-security/product-help/docs/cado-response/discovery-import/cado-host/cli.md

 ---
-title: Command Line Parameters
+title: Command line parameters
 hide_title: true
 sidebar_position: 7
 ---

-### Command Line Parameters
+# What are the Command Line parameters

 Below are the command line parameters supported by Cado Host.